-If you’re self-contained, an alternative option is camping at the Point Quobba Blowholes Campground.
+If you’re self-contained, another option is camping at the Point Quobba Blowholes Campground.
 This shire-run site with basic facilities is 75km north of Carnarvon along a fully sealed road.
-Note that you must be self-contained, with the toilets only for the use of day-trippers.
+Note that you must be self-contained, with the toilets meant only for the use of day-trippers.

 There’s also multiple station stays in the area, many that allow pets, including Wooramel Riverside Retreat, Quobba Station, Gnaraloo Station and Warroora Station.
 Contact the individual stations for further details including access details (some locations are 4WD only).

 Keeping Your Dog Safe Around Carnarvon

 Unfortunately, 1080 bait is used in the Carnarvon region, so the local visitors centre recommends that dogs are kept on a leash, to minimise the chance of your dog swallowing one of these baits.
 Also consider using a muzzle, particularly if your dog likes to eat things it finds on the ground.